North East Ohio Hammered Dulcimer Weekend (2020)

 We have participants on a broad spectrum of abilities and experience from very beginner to advanced.
 Regardless of the level you select, you will have sessions with all three instructors.
 To help serve your needs best, please indicate your level preference on your registration form.
 Here is a general guideline for defining our workshop levels:

-- Completely new to the instrument before this weekend
+- New to the instrument before this weekend

 - Do not really know the note names or understand the layout